Trenord: Rolling stock

 As of early 2011, Trenord has started to replace some of the older rolling stocks (such as the Class ALn 668 railcar) with the newer Class ATR125.
 These newer trains include features such as through carriages, digital information display, air conditioning, and electronic door controls.

+As of December 2023, the new rolling stock comprised 79 Caravaggios, 37 Donizzettis and 28 Colleonis.